Optometry BSc (Hons)

 3 This course currently has provisional approval from the General Optical Council (GOC).
 Under provisional approval, students recruited on to the course are not guaranteed entry to the GOC register and may be required to undertake additional assessments through an alternative GOC-approved education provider in the event that any aspect of the programme when delivered does not satisfy the GOC standards.

-- Developed in collaboration with Deakin University, Melbourne, Australia who devised a similar curriculum that extends the training and role of the optometrist particularly in remote and rural areas
+- Uses a proven, problem-based and team-based learning curriculum approach that extends the training and role of the optometrist, particularly in remote and rural areas

 - Taught by a professional team of clinical and academic staff